edu-luc-cs-leo/comp271f24-01/06-linkedlists/TechNote.md

 * Arranging constants for everything
 * Measuring the length of each line proactively to ensure compliance with the 80-character limit.

+Many of you have arrived to similar partial solutions: your left and right arrows were printing correctly, and the lines were within limits.
+Then things started getting messy, as you tried to improve vertical alignment.

+If your partial solution is comparable to the partial solution I have posted here, it is fine.
+Of course we will make this perfect at some point.

 ## Assessment guidelines